-The growth in access and popularity to apps such as YouTube, Vine, Instagram or even Snapchat has meant that the viral video, along with the selfie and other social media zeitgeists are now what are becoming known as marketing’s ‘new frontier’, untrodden ground for brands to walk at their own risk.
-YouTube alone has more than 4 billion views per day, and it’s the second-largest search engine, right after Google.
-78 percent of people watch at least once a week and 55 percent watch every day.
-But to create a successful viral video is not a studied science, it is an art, that not many have as of yet mastered.
+The growth in access and popularity of YouTube, Vine, Instagram and even Snapchat has meant that viral videos, along with the selfie and other social media zeitgeists, are now what are becoming known as marketing’s ‘new frontier’.
+YouTube alone has more than 4 billion views per day, and it’s the second largest search engine, right after Google.
+78 per cent of people watch YouTube videos at least once a week and 55 per cent watch every day.
+But creating a successful viral video is not a science, it’s an art.

-Online videos should prompt and ensure people are engaging with a brand in an authentic and genuine way.
-Essentially people share videos for the same reason that people stand at the water cooler talking about the latest Asda Advert featuring a gnome in a thong.
-It is shareable, it is worth talking about – if you like that kind of thing.
+Online videos should prompt people to engage with a brand in an authentic and genuine way.
+Essentially people share videos for the same reason that people stand at the water cooler talking about the latest Asda advert featuring a gnome in a thong.
+It’s shareable and worth talking about (if you like that kind of thing).

 If done well a brand can essentially sit back, relax and watch the views rack up.
-In reality branded videos and viral videos spread across the digital world because of the same motivation TV advertisement is carried through word of mouth: compelling and shareable content.
+Viral videos spread for the same reason as successful TV advertisements: through compelling and shareable content.

-The reason videos are so much more ‘shareable’ than your average picture or meme is that, if done right they can more successfully evoke some form of emotion from the viewer.
-Be it heartfelt emotion or humour, the spectrum is large which makes relevance even more of an issue for brands.
-One of the biggest obstacles for brands to overcome is recognising that a video must not only be relevant to their brand identity but resonate with their consumer on an emotional level.
+The reason videos are so shareable is, if done right, they can more successfully evoke emotion from the viewer.
+Be it heartfelt emotion or humour, the spectrum is large.
+One of the biggest obstacles for brands to overcome is recognising that a video should not only be relevant to their brand identity, but resonate with their consumer on an emotional level.

-Some of the most exceptional content that brands advertise leans more toward lightly branded videos, Evian and Dove are two brands who excel at achieving this.
-Videos that conjure deeper emotions generate greater engagement, but let’s face it their purpose is lost if your audience remembers the content and forgets the brand.
-Consumer memorability reports regularly find that whilst consumers remember engaging content, they can’t always remember the brand that created it.
-If brand recognition is achieved than the goal is that brand recall will last, hopefully longer than the images of furry kittens playing with string.
+Some of the most exceptional content leans more toward lightly branded videos; Evian and Dove are two brands who excel at achieving this.
+Videos that conjure deeper emotions generate greater engagement.
+But let’s face it, their purpose is lost if your audience only remembers the content and forgets the brand.
+Consumer memorability reports regularly find that while consumers remember engaging content, they can’t always remember the brand that created it.
+If brand recognition is achieved, then that brand recall will last (hopefully longer than the videos of furry kittens playing with string).

-There are a number of strategies brands can utilise when it comes to approaching the mine-field that is branded viral videos.
+There are a number of strategies brands can utilise when it comes to approaching the minefield that is branded viral videos.
 Yes, forking out to make a video can potentially be costly and there is always the risk that even after all those hours spent on pre-production and editing, a viral video will in the end just be a video.
-Or it may go viral, but those views won’t quite convert into the results the brand was hoping for, but at the very least video allows for real-time feedback and interaction between consumers and a brand.
+Or it may go viral but those views won’t quite convert into the results the brand was hoping for, which at the very least video allows for real-time feedback and interaction between consumers and a brand.

-Visual storytelling can help an organisation stay relevant to their consumers in so many more ways that can’t be measured, and like many of the social trends that people dismissed to be fads, the viral video isn’t going anywhere soon.
+Visual storytelling can help an organisation stay relevant to their consumers, and like many of the social trends that people dismissed to be fads, the viral video isn’t going anywhere soon.